|Bid||54.28 x 900|

 |Expense Ratio (net)||0.14%|

-The Utilities Select Sector SPDR ETF (XLU), which is currently at $54.52, is trading 5% above its 50-day and 6% above its 200-day moving averages.
-The fair premium to both these support levels indicates strength in XLU.
-These moving averages of $52.04 and $51.45, respectively, are expected to act as a support for XLU in the near future.
+The Utilities Select Sector SPDR ETF (XLU) is currently trading at $54.37, almost 2% and 6% higher than its 50-day and 200-day moving averages of $53.10 and $51.26, respectively.
+The ETF’s fair premium to both these support levels indicates its strength.
+These moving averages are expected to act as supports for XLU in the near future.